Planting For Hummingbirds: An Interview With Ross Hawkins of The Hummingbird Society

 In 1996 there were over 300 species of hummingbirds in the New World with almost 10% ranked as endangered, but there was no organization dedicated to the survival and benefit of hummingbirds.

-So Ross Hawkins founded The Hummingbird Society.
-By educating, networking and sharing resources this tiny group has had a big impact, much like the birds they work so tirelessly to protect.
-We visited with Hawkins, who taught us some interesting facts about hummingbirds...
+In response to their declining populations, Ross Hawkins founded The Hummingbird Society.
+By educating, networking, and sharing resources, this tiny group has had a big impact, much like the birds they work so tirelessly to protect.
+We visited with Hawkins, who taught us some interesting facts about hummingbirds!

 High Country Gardens is proud to have been one of the original sponsors of The Hummingbird Society.
 To learn more about how to keep hummingbirds buzzing in your garden all season long, visit The Hummingbird Society.